GrendgysFiles/DiscordRAT/README.md

 Download visual studio code

 You will first need to register a bot with the Discord developper portal and then add the bot to the server that you want (make sure bot has administrator privileges).
-Once the bot is created copy the token of your bot and paste it at line 17.
+Once the bot is created copy the token of your bot and paste it in the quotation marks at line 48.

 Install requirements :
 ```